 Experienced – Professional – USA Licensed – Psychologically knowledgeable – Confidential – Culturally sensitive – Teach psychology and practice psychotherapy –

 With each person I work with, I try to provide a safe and comfortable place for the person to explore deeply their concerns.
 Together we try to get to the heart of the person’s concern(s).
 We attend to that which is difficult to talk about with people in the person’s life.
 I try to assist a person to understand their concern(s) and together we develop practical solutions to their concern(s).

 I understand the importance of confidentiality, especially in the small expatriate community.
 I have provided counseling services in 3 countries – in California, USA, 1992-1999, in Japan 1999-2015, in Thailand 2015-2018, and again in Japan 2018-present.
 My holistic approach is integrative of the whole person – aiming to work with body, mind, spirit, relationships, and cultural issues as is needed according to the person or people.
-To do this I blend my Western psychology training (Gestalt, somatic, psychoanalytic, couple and family systems, cognitive-behavioral, solution-focused) with my Asian training (Buddhist meditation, yoga, Tai Chi, Japanese psychotherapies Morita and Naikan) with the goal of providing each person or people optimal and personally-effective psychotherapy.
+To do this I blend my Western psychology training (cognitive-behavioral therapy (CBT), Gestalt, somatic, psychoanalytic, couple and family systems, solution-focused) with my Asian training (Buddhist meditation, yoga, Tai Chi, Japanese psychotherapies Morita and Naikan) with the goal of providing each person or people optimal and personally-effective psychotherapy.